-The goal of the Paul D. Camp Community College Career Development Center is to support and guide students through career discovery to employment.
+The goal of the Paul D. Camp Community College Career Resources is to support and guide students through career discovery to employment.
 This work is accomplished through a broad array of programs and services that focus on student’s individual needs, empowering them to make informed career and educational decisions.
-Activities of the Career Development Center include: assisting students in exploring careers and college programs; locating internships; helping students and alumni prepare for job searches and successful interviews.
+Activities of the Career Resources include: assisting students in exploring careers and college programs; locating internships; helping students and alumni prepare for job searches and successful interviews.

 Chancellor’s College Success Coach Initiative S.T.E.P.S.

 The S.T.E.P.S.
 (Students Transitioning through Education Programs Successfully) program was developed by Paul D. Camp Community College in alignment with the Virginia’s Community Colleges Chancellor’s College Success Coach Initiative.